gla-rad/iala_ms2_maritime_service/source/guideline/guiding_principles.md

 | **Non-functional** | MS2-NFR009 | Accessibility | The AtoN information is accessible as much as possible and modern APIs should be supported for machine-to-machine communication. | F005, F010, F013, F014 |
 | **Non-functional** | MS2-NFR010 | Compatibility | The service is compatible with as many end-user devices as possible and conforms to the latest relevant maritime standards (e.g. IEC 63173-2 (SECOM), S-100 (S-124, S-125, S-201, S-240)) | F005, F010, F013, F014 |

-: Non-Functional Requirements for the MS-2 AtoN Information Service. {#tbl:ms2-non-functional-requirements}
+: Non-Functional Requirements for the MS-2 - Aids to Navigation Service. {#tbl:ms2-non-functional-requirements}